TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 27/Genesis 27.35.md

 ---

-And he said, Thy brother came with guile, and hath taken away thy blessing.
+He said, "Your brother came with deceit, and has taken away your blessing."